salimcodes/C-plus-plus-Projects/Hotel-Management/ReadMe.md

 Here is a basic layout of the project on execution:

-//The PIN across is 1234
+The PIN across is 1234

 ![image](https://user-images.githubusercontent.com/64667212/155688592-7bfeb0ed-4a0a-4e55-8757-f1cbfe472193.png)